|

 adding complexity to the wine.

-We had it with that bowl of clams & garbanzo beans (on the left)
+We had a previous vintage with that bowl of clams & garbanzo beans (on the left)

 (white wine from the Abruzzo region) from Italy at a dinner fest.